ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 When the error was resolved (meaning that the same check has returned OK instead of an error) a recovery-alert (OK alert) is created.

-All the alerts are shown in the Alert log (menu item Alerts > Alert log).
-The alerts based on an error are marked red and OK alerts are marked green.
-As long as the error is not resolved and no recovery alert is generated, the alert is an active alert.
-The active alerts are listed on the Alert status dashboard (menu item Alerts > Alert status).
+All the alerts are shown in the Alert history.
+Error alerts are marked red, while OK alerts are marked green.
+As long as the error is not resolved and no recovery alert is generated, the alert remains an active alert.
+The active alerts are listed on the Current alert status dashboard.

 Looking for a specific Alert definition you’ve created?
 You can use Uptrends' Search to quickly find it.